 - Members may also make a complaint if they feel that their wellbeing and full participation at the Society are at risk because of behaviours or actions of another member outside of Geas.

 - All internal complaints will be handled by the Executive Committee and the Equality and Wellbeing Officer.
 They will endeavour to respond to any complaints promptly.
-They will ensure that any conflict or grievance is resolved in a timely manner, and will will ensure confidentiality and compliance with data protection legislation in the handling of any sensitive or personal information in the complaints.
+They will ensure that any conflict or grievance is resolved in a timely manner, and will ensure confidentiality and compliance with data protection legislation in the handling of any sensitive or personal information in the complaints.

 - Should a member wish to make a complaint about one or more Committee members, they may make them to a member of the EUSA Societies Team.